dart-lang/tools/pkgs/yaml_edit/README.md

 Golden testing (`/test/golden_test.dart`).
 More information on Golden testing and the input/output format can be found at `/test/testdata/README.md`.

-These tests are automatically run with `pub run test`.
+These tests are automatically run with `dart run test`.

 ## Limitations